giornetta/travellerbot/docs/Personal Combat Process.md

         - *Aiming*: select a target and gain `+1 DM` to the next attack on that target as long you do nothing other than the Minor Action *Aiming*.
 This action can be repeated to gain more bonus up to `+6 DM`.
         - *Aiming for the kill*: select a target and gain `+2` damage on the next attack to that target as long you do nothing other than the Minor Action *Aiming for the kill*.
 This action can be repeated to gain more bonus up to `+6` damage.
         - *Changing Stance*: change your stance to any one of these stances: *Prone, Crouched or Standing*.
-        - *Drawing & Reloading*: depending on the specific weapon the number of Minor Actions required to draw or reload varies.
-Typically, these actions only take one Minor Action.
+        - *Drawing & Reloading*: draw or reload a weapon to attack with.
         - *Movement*: you can usually move up to 6 meters, but stance, carrying weight, gravity and terrains can alter this value.
         - *Miscellaneous*: you can do a *Skill Check* or *Other*.
 4. **Significant Action**